outandbackoutdoor/colorimetry/colorimetry/resources/README.md

 # Algorithm

-1. Determine if the color is black, white, or grey.
+1. Determine if the color is black, white, or gray.
 If so, return that name and the configured CSS color for it.

 2. Convert the color to the HSLuv color model, and identify all standard colors